utiasDSL/mobile_manipulation_central/README.md

 * `control/gripper.py` opens and closes the gripper.
 * `control/sine_trajectory` tracks a sinusoidal trajectory with a single joint.

+### Tests

+Unit tests can be found in the `test` directory.
+Currently there are only Python unit tests, which can be run using [pytest](https://pytest.org/).

 ## Robot specifications

 ### Ridgeback limits